-From a cost standpoint, there are six main components to building and maintaining a football program:
+From a cost standpoint, there are five main components to building and maintaining a football program:

-• Hard Gear
+Hard Gear

 Includes helmets, shoulder pads, knee pads, and all yearly reconditioning costs.
 Helmet technology is constantly evolving, and mid-range helmets are approximately \$295.
 Shoulder pads cost \$190-\$350 based on position.
-Reconditioning cost are \$50 per helmet and \$30-\$50 per shoulder pad - all helmets need to be reconditioned once every two years and shoulder pads once every four years.
+Reconditioning costs are \$50 per helmet and \$30-\$50 per shoulder pad - all helmets need to be reconditioned once every two years and shoulder pads once every four years.
 All helmets and shoulder pads are cleaned and sanitized annually.

-• Soft Gear
+Soft Gear

 Includes practice jerseys and girdle, Rocky logo shirts, shorts, socks, mouth guards, cleats, sweats and sweatshirts.
 Most of these items are purchased by parents directly from the vendor.
+Rocky football does not markup the cost of these items.